denjay/npm-scripts-runner/README.md

 - 📜 Quick access to all npm scripts defined in package.json
 - ⚡ Run npm scripts with a single click
 - 🔄 Smart memory of last executed script with priority display
+- ⌨️ Re-run last script with Ctrl+Shift+R shortcut in terminal

 ## How to Use